mjpolifka/satisfactory-tools/readme.md

 - ~~need to start calculating items per minute, I'm guessing it's a function shared by everything~~
     - ~~qpm; did it mostly in my template (in fact, I should move the last remnant - oh, it's needed)~~
 - ~~could use some styling, probably bootstrap~~
+- ~~in the component template, calculate how many of the main building you need for the qpm entered~~